KarloDP/webdev_prescription/README.md

   </Directory>
 </VirtualHost>

-in "C:\Windows\System32\drivers\etc\hosts" add this line [ip address * not literally this should be changed] webdev-prescription.bytebusters
+in "C:\Windows\System32\drivers\etc\hosts" add this line to both server and clients [ip address of host * not literally this should be changed] webdev-prescription.bytebusters

 notes:
 make sure firewall is off